 Babies transit better from breast to bottle feeding with wide-neck bottles as their mouth open widely when sucking from their mother’s breast.
 So it is advisable for babies to try on the wide-neck bottles to allow baby to use their natural sucking motion learned at the breast.

 The recommended time for each feeding is 10-15 minutes.
-If your baby is taking 20 minutes or longer, try loosening the cap of the bottle a little.
-If that doesn’t work, switch to an M-size or Y-cut nipple.
+If your baby is taking 20 minutes or longer, you may want to switch to an M-size or Y-cut nipple.

 Milk contains fat and protein that cannot be washed away using just plain water.
 Before sterilizing the bottles, be sure to wash them clean with washing detergent and rinse them thoroughly.